oussamachaib/canny-edge-detection/README.md

 | :-------------------------------------------: |
 | *Personal implementation of Canny's operator* |

- Python implementation (coded entirely in numpy) of ["A Computational Approach to Edge Detection"](https://ieeexplore.ieee.org/document/4767851) (1986) - Canny's operator for edge detection from digital images.
+ Python implementation (coded entirely in NumPy) of ["A Computational Approach to Edge Detection"](https://ieeexplore.ieee.org/document/4767851) (1986) - Canny's operator for edge detection from digital images.

 The algorithm takes a grayscale image as input, parameters pertaining to convolutional kernels (Gaussian standard deviation and width), and hysteresis thresholds.
 It then output a binary image corresponding to object edges in the image.
 They are defined as local maxima of gradient magnitudes in the image.